dburkart/fossil/docs/schema.md

 | float    | float                     |
 | array    | `[size]<fixed-type>`      |

-A shallow map has a syntax similar to a JSON object, except that values are types:
+A composite type has a syntax similar to a JSON object, except that values are types:

 ```
 {